Q: What are the benefits to attaining the investment capital I require for funding my enterprise, through Tenet’s Modified Mezzanine Fund?

 Q: Does my credit facility have to be issued prior to funding?

 A: No, because our funds are cash on deposit and not credit lines, we are capable of committing our investment capital as part of the credit underwriting process; prior to the credit being issued.
+Tenet will do this by issuing a bank pay order just prior to the issuance of the demand guarantee.

 Q: My sovereign or NGO guarantee, and/or subsidy, from the SAGIA, IDB, MIGA, and/or other such organizations, is not being treated as the credit enhancement I would expect it to be?

-A: Generally speaking, when qualifying for the SAGIA , MIGA, IDB, ADB, AFESD, AMF, IAIGC, and/or other form of credit enhancement, you are required to have already secured the funding behind your project; as the fulfilment of your end of the agreement.
+A: Generally speaking, when qualifying for the SAGIA , MIGA, IDB, ADB, AFESD, AMF, IAIGC, and/or other form of credit enhancement, you are required to have already secured the funding behind your project; as the fulfillment of your end of the agreement.
 Thus credit enhancements, or subsidies, such as those from the SAGIA, or MIGA, are not able to be valued by a bank prior to their bilateral execution; which may not occur until you can demonstrate, to the issuer of the subsidy/guarantee, the availability of the funding required to adequately commence the initial phases of your project.
 This is your traditional Chicken or the Egg problem.
 Our investment commitment is one solution for extracting the value from these types of guarantee(s) and/or subsidies.
 Specifically, our investment model, due to our ability to commit capital before the credit is issued, satisfies the capitalization contingency for the issuer of the subsidy/guarantee.
 Therefore, the commitment of our capital transforms the aforementioned guarantees/subsidies from being unqualified paper agreements, Drafts, or Letters-of-Intent, to actionable/executed contracts that can be utilized for the purposes of commercial credit underwriting.
 We know this, because we have been through this process many times.

 Q: I am a start up, is there any way that I can qualify?